kstaniek/condoor-old/docs/install.rst

 Requirements
 ------------

-This version of Pexpect requires Python 2.7.
+This version of Condoor requires Python 2.7.